-1. What is the commercial name of Rapamycin?
+1. What is the commercial name of this compound?

-The commercial name of rapamycin is Sirolimus.
-Numerous studies have been performed to demonstrate the anticancer activity of sirolimus in a wide range of malignancies.
-Clinical trials of sirolimus in cancer therapy are currently active, and in most studies, sirolimus is being evaluated in combination with other drugs.
+The commercial drug name is Sirolimus.
+Numerous studies have been performed to demonstrate the anticancer activity of Sirolimus in a wide range of malignancies.
+Clinical trials of Sirolimus in cancer therapy are currently active.
+The effects of rapamycin are being evaluated in combination with other drugs.

 6. What is mTOR?

 mTOR is a serine kinase also known as the following:

 This kinase is encoded by the mTOR gene in humans and plays an important role cellular growth and metabolism control.

 mTOR forms two major complexes: mTORC1 and mTORC2